Home About Us Gallery Our Services Register for Programs Contact & Donate

 Therapeutic Riding Program:

-Walkabout Farm tailors its sessions for participants to achieve their physical, occupational and emotional goals.
-Participants would typically be walking with assistance, trail riding, some trotting and possibly jumping.
-An individualized treatment plan will be developed with lead instructor and business owner, Jennifer Semach, and the participant's health care team.
-Participants will be evaluated on the progress of their goals at intake, mid-session, and upon program completion.
+Walkabout Farm tailors its sessions for participants to achieve their physical, cognitive, occupational and emotional goals.
+Participants would typically be walking with assistance, performing tasks, playing games, guided trail riding and possibly some trotting.
+An individualized treatment plan will be developed with lead instructor and executive director Jennifer Semach and the participants health care team.
+Half of the session will be spent on the ground with your horse, grooming and preparing your mindset to mount your horse.
 Occupational and physiotherapists are most welcome to participate with their clients and the lead instructor in a collaborative session.

 Youth Outreach Program:

 Strengthening character, resiliency and self awareness in the leaders of tomorrow.
-Building on a foundation of mental wellness, healing and personal growth for youth at risk from factors like anxiety, mental illness, trauma, substance abuse, bullying.. while nurturing a safe and welcoming environment on a working therapeutic and emotional support horse farm.
-Some of our goals for these kids are a reduction of social / socioeconomic isolation, appropriate peer interactions, building strong leadership qualities, confidence, volunteerism and improved self esteem.
-Youth will be working with children with special needs, and horses rescued from slaughter for rehabilitation.
+Building on a foundation of mental wellness, healing and personal growth for youth at risk from factors like anxiety, mental illness, trauma, substance abuse, bullying.. . while nurturing a safe and welcoming environment on a working therapeutic and emotional support horse farm.
+Some of our goals for these kids are a reduction of social / socioeconomic isolation, appropriate peer interactions, building strong leadership qualities, confidence, community focused volunteerism and improved self esteem.
+Youth will be working with children enrolled in our programs, and horses rescued from slaughter for rehabilitation.

 Work Skills Training Program: